 Another way that I much prefer it with a chisel.
 Chiseling off parts of the rock is a more controlled way to break Ohko stone into desirable pieces.
 No matter which way the rock is broken up, make sure to wear safety goggles because parts of rock will go air born.
 Also, reclean rocks as needed once they are broken.

 Rocks Similar To Ohko Stone

 When designing a new enclosure for the first time, it would be best to stick with one type of stone to use as a hardscape.
 Furthermore, this type of rock can be hard to come by depending on where you are located in the world.
-If, for any reason, you find Dragon stone difficult to aquire, or simply want to consider something different… There are a wide variety of stones to contemplate.
+If, for any reason, you find Dragon stone difficult to acquire, or simply want to consider something different… There are a wide variety of stones to contemplate.
 Here are some other types of stones one might find are worth taking a look at in the place of Ohko Stone:

 Dragon Stone has always been one of my favorite aquascaping rocks to work with.
 It has no real effects on the enclosure and its completely safe to have around inhabitants.
-This sedimentary stone adds a level of diversity to a vivarium that is unmantched by any other type of hardscape.
-It can be a rather expensive stone to aquire… But in my opinion, totally worth the money and a very worthy investment.
+This sedimentary stone adds a level of diversity to a vivarium that is unmatched by any other type of hardscape.
+It can be a rather expensive stone to acquire… But in my opinion, totally worth the money and a very worthy investment.
 If you have never considered using this stone before, would you consider it now that you know a bit more about its use in popular aquariums and aquascapes?
 How would you rate Ohko Stone on a scale of “totally recommend” and “don’t come near this stuff?”
 Be sure to let us know down below: